Floor-standing boiler Guide

-Thinking about the biomass solution for a moment, you could be looking at a price that is four times more expensive for these products when compared to a top of the range gas system boilers.
+Thinking about the biomass solution for a moment, you could be looking at a price of an oil boiler that is four times more expensive for these products when compared to a top-of-the-range gas system boilers.

 Even though their efficiency level is very high and running costs can be lower, that initial purchase can be off-putting to the potential customer.

 As demand has dropped for central heating powered by floor-standing boilers, then the range available from the boiler manufacturers has also reduced.